 Extracurricular activities are an important part of the intellectual life at Yale Law School.
 Many of the 60 student organizations sponsor events or projects relating to health.

-Yale Law Students for Reproductive Justice Yale Law Students for Reproductive Justice works on educating, organizing, and supporting law students who seek to protect and expand reproductive rights as basic civil and human rights.
+The Yale Law School Chapter of If/When/How works on educating, organizing, and supporting law students who seek to protect and expand reproductive rights as basic civil and human rights.